 Odds are, your student loan payments have also impacted your ability to save, making it hard to imagine having the money for a down payment or to cover closing costs.
 While you might have heard that you need to put 20% down to buy a home, that’s just a myth.
 Better offers low down payment options starting with as little as 3% down.
 In fact, 72% of our buyers put less than 20% down on their homes.

 There can also be upfront costs to buying a home beyond the down payment.
 If you don’t have enough cash to bring to closing, you may be able to roll the closing costs into your loan for a “no cost” mortgage, in exchange for a slightly higher interest rate.
-At Better, we don’t charge any lender or commission fees, so you won’t have to worry about paying for those additional costs if you work with us.
-We also have an instant mortgage discount finder that can also help you find even more opportunities to save on the upfront costs of buying a home based on how you earn and where you live.
+At Better Mortgage, we don’t charge any lender or commission fees, so you won’t have to worry about paying for those additional costs if you work with us.

 What option is right for me?

 Ultimately, if you’re shopping for a home and have student loan debt, talk to a lender to see what your best bet is.
-At Better, our non-commissioned Mortgage Experts are always here to help guide you, regardless of where you might be in the journey to homeownership.
+At Better Mortgage, our non-commissioned Mortgage Experts are always here to help guide you, regardless of where you might be in the journey to homeownership.